While the opportunity to hire the best people anywhere in the world is incredible, hiring for a remote team does have its unique challenges.

 Lever helps us quickly handle large volumes of applications while moving qualified candidates through our process.

-Regardless of whether someone is selected for a first screen, we How you treat candidates in your hiring process speaks volumes about your company’s values, so be sure to personalize replies where possible and send disqualifications kindly and quickly.
+Regardless of whether someone is selected for a first screen, we make sure everyone who applies receives a response.
+How you treat candidates in your hiring process speaks volumes about your company’s values, so be sure to personalize replies where possible and send disqualifications kindly and quickly.

 We also couldn’t imagine hiring remotely without the video conferencing tool Whereby!
 Since our interviews are conducted over video chat, Whereby lets us create a custom link to a chatroom for each candidate and requires zero downloading of software.
 How delightful.